-Crunchy on the outside while tender on the inside.
-Blood Orange Chocolate Chunk Scones are easy to make and a delight during citrus season.
+Crunchy on the outside and tender on the inside.
+Blood Orange Chocolate Chip Scones are easy to make and a delight during citrus season.
 Make ahead and freeze for the ultimate convenience!
+This recipe is vegetarian.

-It’s been almost two years since a scone recipe has appeared on Vanilla And Bean!
+It’s been years since a scone recipe has appeared on Vanilla And Bean.
 Unbelievable given how much I adore them.
-The first and only other scone recipe on the blog is Pumpkin Scones with Candied Ginger and Maple Glaze and they are dreamy.
+The first and only other scone recipe on the blog are these Pumpkin Scones and they are dreamy.
 I make them as often as I can get away with.

-Blood Orange Chocolate Chunk Scones came to mind when I spied blood oranges for the first time this season.
+Blood orange chocolate chip scones came to mind when I spied blood oranges for the first time this season.
 I absolutely love blood orange recipes.
 Not only do they highlight the season’s freshest ingredients, they’re just beautiful to look at given the grey days of winter.
 I initially started developing a blood orange almond tea cake, then got sidetracked to this recipe.

 Blood orange scones are lightly sweetened with brown sugar but the addition of dark chocolate sweetens the scones a bit more, just enough to balance the bitter blood orange notes.
 I’ve included almond meal/flour for its nutty flavor and texture and to tenderize the scones.